hedyhli/outline.nvim/README.md

 ## Tips

-- To open the outline but don't focus on it, you can use `:SymbolsOutline!` or `:SymbolsOutlineOpen!`.
+- To open the outline but don't focus on it, you can use `:Outline!` or `:OutlineOpen!`.

   This is useful in autocmds, say you have a filetype that, whenever a buffer with that filetype is opened you want to open the outline.